NJDHTS/NJDHTS/chapter1/searchable-terms.md

-# Text Searchable Elements by Field

-Below is a list of the searchable elements in the [Roads Module](https://njdhts.numetric.com/roads/crash-query#/), and in many cases [Workbooks](https://njdhts.numetric.com/workbooks#/).
-Included are brief descriptions of each variable, how it was collected \(if applicable\), and a comprehensive list of all variable values.
+# Filterable Attributes

+In order to find the data you're looking for in the CAT you'll need to know what information to search for.

-For help on what filtering is and how to use crash filters, review the [Filtering Crashes](/chapter1/filtering-crashes.md) tutorial.
+For help on the mechanics of how to use crash filters, review the [Filtering Crashes](/chapter1/filtering-crashes.md) tutorial.

+###

+### New Jersey Crash Records

+All crash records in the Crash Analysis Tool are sourced from police reports filed at the scene of reportable motor vehicle crashes in New Jersey.
+By statute, as of this writing, police departments across New Jersey are obligated to complete and submit to the state crash database an NJTR-1 crash report form under the following circumstances:

+* Any injury or at least $500 of property damage
+* Officer investigated at the crash scene
+* Crash occurred on a public or private roadway

+**Note that this reporting requirement excludes the following crash examples, which therefore are not captured in the database:**

+* Crashes where the police were not notified
+* Crashes that were self-reported after the fact \(where an officer was not called to the scene\)
+* Crashes not involving a motor vehicle \(eg. train-pedestrian, pedestrian-bike\)
+* Crashes not occurring on a roadway \(eg. off-road vehicle crashed in the woods\)

 #### NJTR-1 Manual

-Formal information and definitions for each of the crash data elements \(variables\) can be found in the NJTR-1 Crash Report Manual at: [http://www.state.nj.us/transportation/refdata/accident/pdf/NJTR1CrashReportManual12517.pdf](http://www.state.nj.us/transportation/refdata/accident/pdf/NJTR1CrashReportManual12517.pdf)
+Formal information and definitions for each of the crash data elements \(variables\) and their attributes \(values\) can be found in the NJTR-1 Crash Report Manual at: [http://www.state.nj.us/transportation/refdata/accident/pdf/NJTR1CrashReportManual12517.pdf](http://www.state.nj.us/transportation/refdata/accident/pdf/NJTR1CrashReportManual12517.pdf)

 [![](/assets/NJTR1_Manual_Cover_Tile.png)](http://www.state.nj.us/transportation/refdata/accident/pdf/NJTR1CrashReportManual12517.pdf)

-### Searchable Terms
+###

-##### Alcohol Involved

-Should show crashes where at least one person involved was under the influence of alcohol at the time of the crash.
-This includes drivers, bicyclists and pedestrians.
-Vehicle occupants other than the driver are not part of this definition.
-This field is identical to the Crash Characteristics field where “Alcohol” is cited, and it is recommended to use the Crash Characteristics field for the most efficient searches.

-* 1 – \(Yes\)
-* 0 – \(No\)

-##### Alcohol

-Should show crashes where at least one person involved was under the influence of alcohol at the time of the crash.
-This includes drivers, bicyclists and pedestrians.
-Vehicle occupants other than the driver are not part of this definition.
-This field is identical to the Alcohol Involved field. • Alcohol Related • Non-Alcohol Related

-Bicyclist Involved – Shows crashes where at least one cyclist was involved in the crash.
-This field is identical to the Contributing Circumstance field where “Bicyclist” is cited and derived for analysis convenience.
-This field is identical to the Crash Characteristics field where “Bicyclist” is cited, and it is recommended to use the Crash Characteristics field for the most efficient searches.

-* 1 – \(Yes\)
-* 0 – \(No\)